tanyaah1/tanya-demo/README.md

 # tanya-demo
-This is my first repository
+This is my first git repository
+Author - Tanya Singh